XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse

 \subsection{Usage Scenarios and Target Processing Rates}

-The models in \autoref{tab:unit_models} are not always active, but are selectively active with varying target processing rates depending on specific usage scenarios, as explained in \autoref{subsec:usage_scenario}.
-For example, the user experience of an augmented reality (AR) game based on intensive hand interaction requires high hand-tracking processing speeds.
+The models in \autoref{tab:unit_models} are selectively active with varying target processing rates depending on usage scenarios, as explained in \autoref{subsec:usage_scenario}.
+For example, the user experience of an AR game based on intensive hand interaction requires high hand-tracking speeds.
 The speech pipeline may be completely stopped if the game does not use speech input.
 During outdoor activities like hiking, however, an AR-enabled metaverse device may not require hand-tracking functionality but must be prepared for user speech input.

 To reflect the different usage scenarios and target processing rate characteristics, we chose five realistic metaverse scenarios: (1) social interaction (AR messaging with AR object rendering), (2) outdoor activity (smart photo capture during hiking), (3) AR assistant (AR information display based on user contexts), (4) AR gaming, and (5) VR gaming.